okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 None.

-Passing an invalid `brandId` returns a `404 Not Found` status code with error code `E0000007`.

-Passing an invalid `themeId` returns a `404 Not Found` status code with error code `E0000007`.
+Passing an invalid `brandId` or an invalid `themeId` returns a `404 Not Found` status code with error code `E0000007`.

 #### Use examples

-The following request removes the uploaded Theme Favicon.
+The following request removes the uploaded Theme favicon.

 ##### Request